aptitudetechnology/Aventory/README.md

 - Create an account by visiting http://localhost/register
 - Login to your account by visiting http://localhost/login
 - You should see the dashboard after logging in.

+### Acessing pgweb
+-Open your browser and nagivate to http://www.localhost:8081

 ## Autogenerate documentation

 You can update model block docs by running the following command: